Data Collection

 ·Subsidiaries outside Japan: 4

-Electricity consumption = Σ aggregate of bills from electricity utilities, etc. ·Act on the Rational Use of Energy (Energy Efficiency Act)
+Electricity consumption = Σ aggregate of bills from electricity utilities, etc. · Act on the Rationalization of Energy Use and the Conversion to Non-Fossil Energy Sources (Energy Conservation Act)

-·Act on Promotion of Global Warming Countermeasures (Global Warming Act)
+· Act on Promotion of Global Warming Countermeasures

 - RD (Renewable Diesel): Fuel produced from waste cooking oil, non-edible oil, etc. Calculated using an emission intensity of 0.000 t-CO2/kL